 A lease is usually for either 6 or 12 months.
 Before you sign the lease make sure you understand what you are signing.
 You can ask the real estate agent or landlord to explain the terms and conditions of your lease before you sign it.
 Make sure you know exactly how much rent you will need to pay and how you will pay it, for example, every fortnight, by direct debit from your bank account.
 Keep all your rent receipts or bank statements if you pay on the internet.
+Don't pay any money until you sign the lease and get the keys, unless you are asked for a holding fee of up to 1 week's rent and your rental application has been approved.
 The landlord or agent cannot ask you to pay the rent more than 2 weeks in advance.

 At the start of every tenancy the landlord or agent is required to give you the Fair Trading fact sheet called New tenant checklist.
+The checklist is also available available in 12 community languages from the Translated publications section of Download publications page.
 Make sure you can answer Yes to every statement in the checklist, before you sign the Tenancy Agreement.

 You must be given a Condition Report when you sign the Tenancy Agreement.
 This is a checklist of the condition of each room in the property.
 You should get two copies, already filled in by the landlord/real estate agent.
 You need to inspect every room carefully and check whether you agree with what they said and write down if there is anything you do not agree with.
 Complete the Condition Report and return one copy to the landlord or agent within 7 days and keep one copy for your records in a safe place.
 You will need it again when you move out.

 Before you move in you will need to pay a bond.
 This bond money is a form of security for the landlord in case you do not follow the lease agreement.
 The maximum bond you can be asked to pay is 4 weeks rent.
-Your landlord or agent must send the bond money to Fair Trading.
-You should get a letter from Fair Trading during the first 2 months saying that your bond has been received and advising you of your Rental Bond Number.
-If you don’t receive the letter, call Fair Trading on 13 32 20 to check the bond has been lodged.
+If you are asked to pay a bond make sure you get a receipt.
+The bond must be lodged with Fair Trading, either online or through the landlord or agent.

 Once you are renting, if something needs to be fixed (for example, a leaking tap) and it's not your fault, the landlord will need to get it repaired in a reasonable time.
 Some repairs are urgent (such as a gas leak, blocked toilet or electrical fault) and the landlord has to fix them very quickly.
 You should let your landlord or agent know what needs to be fixed as soon as possible by calling them or sending them an email or a letter.
 Keep a copy of any emails or letters in case there are problems.
 You have to continue paying rent while the repairs are being organised.